Setting Build Steps, Parameters and Outputs

 5. Set the Output Quality level of the point cloud, mesh model, and texture.
 Click Draft mode for faster processing and low quality outputs.
 The level will be automatically set to Custom if custom Quality and Performance settings were set on the Advanced - Reconstruction tab.

 6. Set the project’s Output Coordinate System to which the project data should be reprojected.
 Select the Custom option to create a new custom coordinate system.
 See "Coordinate System" in the "Basic Concepts" chapter for more information.
+Click View to view the full Well-Known Text (WKT) for the coordinate system.

 Note: 3D Tiles output is always produced in ECEF coordinate system and SLPK (I3S) output in WGS84 coordinate system with EGM96 vertical datum, regardless of the coordinate system selected here.